alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 The chumps nearly jump out of their seats, Bopha a little jealous of their innocent excitement.
 He watches them stumble out of the Den, Blue Eyes tugging at the other’s jacket to stop him from keeling over.

 He scans the room, recognizing some other Strays he’s worked with in the past, but all make sure to avoid eye contact, back turned towards him.
 He takes another draught of beer and curses them all.
 Ever since Khuyen stripped him off the Roster, they’ve avoided him like the plague.
 The Roster fills an entire wall of the bar, ship crests of all Strays in good standing mounted one next to the other.
 The empty space where the Garuda’s crest should be draws his eye like a black hole.

 It was one the proudest days of his life, when he hoisted it up onto the wall.
 He should have known that the universe would eventually shit on his dream like it has his entire life.
 It feels like a lifetime ago, when he and Val first rolled up in their new ship, eager to make names for themselves, to find a place to call home outside of the Exchange.
 Everything seemed possible back then.
-The Gatekeeper had just offered humanity three new star systems to call their own, new worlds unspoiled by the megacorps.
+The Gatekeeper had just offered humanity two new star systems to call their own, new worlds unspoiled by the megacorps.
 Dreamers of all kinds made their way out to the Frontier to build colonies, to explore, and the Strays were the glue that made it all work.
 Bopha looks around the bar, and sees only a shadow of its former self.
 No dreamers left here, unless you count the corporate brats playing out their fantasy gap years.
 Little by little the megacorps bought and stole everything and everyone, leaving only a few standouts hanging on by a thread.
 Bopha takes another swig, noticing that he’s emptied it already.
 He glances over at the door to Old Lady's office, reminding himself why he’s here in the first place.
 But the thought of bending over backwards and begging for a handout makes his stomach turn.
 He’s never begged his whole life and he doesn’t plan on starting now.
-He’s 9,000 credits richer.
-It might not solve all his problems, but it’ll buy some fuel and food for the next week.
-Crew wages might have to wait a bit, though, but hopefully the chumps will be as stupid when they’re sober.
-So instead of getting off his ass, he orders himself another brew.
+He’s 9,000 credits richer than he was a few minutes ago, but that's just tiny drop in the bucket for what he needs for Val's treatment, not to mention fuel, food and crew wages.
+If he's good at anything, it's procrastinating.
+He promises himself to head over there after just one more brew.
+He flicks an order on the embedded slate, watching a few more credits disappear from his account.

 While he waits, Bopha rolls up his right sleeve, taking a deep breath and willing his janky arm lock bracer to open.
 It takes a couple tries for the outdated tech to register his heart rate and adrenal activity as safe.
 He’s been meaning to get a new one for a while, but credits seem to vanish just as quickly as they come these days.
 The bracer slides open, revealing a half dozen slots, implanted directly into his arm, a thick vein of high bandwidth cable snaking up and under his arm all the way to his spine.
 He pulls out the burner Q he uses for his less than honest business deals and fishes his real one out of his pocket, slotting it back in place.
 Crisp white lines paint across his retinas, loading up his custom interface.
 Three unread messages, blink a soft red in the bottom right of his vision.

-He opens the first, <Rezki: Have you met with Khuyen yet?>
+He opens the first, <Val: You meet with her yet?>

-And the second, <Rezki: How did the meeting go?>
+And the second, <Val: You better not be just sitting and getting drunk.>

-And the third, <Rezki: Captain, you HAVE to meet with her, right?!!>
+And the third, <Val: Bopha, you can't avoid her forever.>

 Bopha rolls his eyes.
-A whiz with numbers, but Rezki can be an absolute pain in the ass.
-Sometimes it’s easy to understand why he got blacklisted from his corporate firm.
-When he bites into something, he doesn’t let go no matter what.
+He loves Val more than he does his real sister, but sometimes he wishes she wouldn't nag him like one.

 He dismisses the notifications and instead subvocalizes an encrypted message, attaching info on the two chumps.
 He hesitates on the last word, but bites his lip and sends it { another fish for your net, saamnap }.

 A few seconds later, { you’ll get the usual if they show up }.

 Bopha’s heart sinks.
-He starts composing a reply when Valentina sits down across from him, the seat creaking under the weight of her metal frame.
+Not that he was expecting much, but her message is all business.
+He starts composing a reply when Valentina sits down across from him, the old printed leather booth creaking as she slides in.

 “Don’t do it Bopha.”
-Her face is a glossy red mask with black eyes.
+The words come out a little fast.
+Each timed to the beat of her foot tapping against the floor.
+She's got her metronome cranked up, which means one of two things, she's busy working on a project or she's pissed.
+Bopha doesn't need to ask to know which one she is right now.

 “Don’t do what?”

-Valentina tilts her head and even though her metallic face doesn’t have eyebrows, he can feel her raising one.
+Valentina tilts her head, and frowns like you would at puppy caught eating out of the trash.
 “Don’t send that reply.”

 “Were you reading my lips?
 I told you I don’t like that.”

 “You never minded me doing it to a mark.”

 “Well that’s different isn’t it.”
 Bopha looks away, gazing off across the dimly lit Den.
 It’s busier than usual for this time, but then again, more and more Strays are struggling to get work, so where the hell else are you going to spend your time.
-A silence sets over the table, only the soft whirring of Valentina’s heart pump, pushing fluids to her human brain.
+A silence sets over the table.
+Bopha notices the soft thump of Val's tapping slowing down slightly.

 Val breaks the silence first, “She’s bad news Bopha.”

-Bopha looks back into her inky black eyes.
-So easy to mistake her for something not human with that ubiquitous Echo face, but hidden behind it is the brain of his closest friend.
+Bopha looks back at her, counting the blinks, so perfectly synced to her metronome.
+Val is the closest friend he's ever had.
 But like all close friends, they always think they know your life best.

 “We’re not doing this again Val.”

 “She’s trouble and we don’t need trouble right now.”
+The swagger of her diction mimicking that of her favourite shred-hop group.

 For the thousandth time Bopha bites back telling her that without Desiree, Val wouldn’t even be here talking to him.
 “This has nothing to do with we?
 Alright?
 Let it go.”

-“Fine,” She holds her hands up in surrender, “I’ll stay out of it.”
+“Fine."

 She looks down at the empty pints littering the table, “So either you met with Khuyen and it went terribly, or you chickened out and you're here hiding behind a wall of glass.
 Which is it?”